isomerpages/sciencecentre-emag/_stories/Technology/DFS X Artist 2025: Tech Meets Textiles.md

 to futuristic technologies.</p>
 <p>Among the standout looks was an iceberg-blue iridescent ball gown inspired
 by the moon jelly <a href="https://www.marinebio.org/species/moon-jellyfishes/aurelia-aurita/" rel="noopener noreferrer nofollow" target="_blank">Aurelia aurita</a>.
-In their description for the show booklet, student designers Reisha, Jia Jun, Alena, Stanislas, and Chong Yu Xuan from Regent Secondary School wrote that the jellyfish is "ephemeral, luminous, and now imperilled."
+In their description for the show booklet, student designers Matriano Ianah Reisha, Toh Jia Jun, Alena Piong Jia Ying, Stanislas Chur Song Zhi, and Chong Yu Xuan from Regent Secondary School wrote that the jellyfish is "ephemeral, luminous, and now imperilled."
 Trailing translucent "tentacles" made from plastic bags and bottles, together with a sea sponge bag, complemented the dress, which they emphasised told a story of "beauty under siege."</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Aurelia_DFSXArtist.jpg">